CHIM-FM: Info Radio

 CHIM's owner, Roger de Brabant, also operates a number of low-powered tourist information radio stations branded as Info Radio.
 These stations also use the "Canada's Good News Network", or "Part of the Good News Network" slogan on air sometimes, but do not share the CHIM network's Christian programming.
 These stations were unaffected by the CRTC decision, and remain on air.

 According to the CHIM website, Hearst was listed as CFCL-FM 95.5 and Smooth Rock Falls CKSO-FM 101.9.

+On April 17, 2000, Roger de Brabant, received an approval from the CRTC to operate a low-power tourist information FM radio station on 101.5 MHz.
+The call sign was CHTI-FM and is unknown when the station changed frequencies to 102.3 MHz.

 In 2017, CHTI launched a new website CHTI Radio Network.